 3) You will be unable to use Gig Performer’s ability to switch instantly from one set of plugins to another since you must remain in that same rackspace.

 We assume that you are already familiar with the basic operation of both Omnisphere and Gig Performer and so we do not explain how to perform the actions below (see our User Manual for more information).

-Step 1) Create a new rackspace, insert an Omnisphere instance and connect a MIDI In block to it so that you will be able to play sounds
+1) Create a new rackspace, insert an Omnisphere plugin and connect a MIDI In block to it so that you will be able to play sounds:

-Step 2) Open Omnisphere and switch to its Live mode.
+2) Open Omnisphere plugin editor and switch to its Live mode:

-Step 3) Click the power button and then click the settings button to configure the setup.
+3) Click the power button and then click the settings button to configure the setup:

-Step 4) Make sure the four power buttons (MIDI CC, Program Change, Key Select, Stack Mode Note Regions) are off.
+4) Make sure the four power buttons (MIDI CC, Program Change, Key Select, Stack Mode Note Regions) are off.
 Make sure that Mouse Select Mode is set to Latch.
-The settings of the other parameters are unimportant.
-Click the settings button again to exit settings.
+The settings of the other parameters are unimportant for this use case.
+Click the Settings button again to exit settings.

-Step 5) Now, for each slot, right click on the slot and select Enable Host Automation
+5) Now, for each slot, right click on the slot and select Enable Host Automation:

-Step 7) Now go back to Gig Performer, switch to its front panel view and add four buttons to the panel
+7) Now go back to Gig Performer, switch to its front panel view and add four buttons to the panel:

-Step 8) Now we are going to use Gig Performer’s standard Learn mechanism to associate these buttons with their respective Omnisphere parts.
-First, make sure you’re in Edit mode and select the first button
+8) Now we are going to use Gig Performer’s standard Learn mechanism to associate these buttons with their respective Omnisphere parts.
+First, make sure you’re in Edit mode and select the first button:

 At this point, the Omnisphere plugin editor window should pop back up to the front.
 Press the first slot.
 It will light up and Gig Performer will show that the host automation parameter has been learned.